 - Get regular exercise.
 Medical professionals recommend two and a half hours a week for most adults.
 More information is available from the American Cancer Society.

 - Include healthy food choices in your diet.
 Get lots of greens and whole grains and watch your salt and sugar intake.
-Click this link for more healthy eating tips.

 - Get plenty of rest.
 The CDC recommends at least 7 hours of sleep each night.
 Here are 6 proven tips for a more restful sleep.